tldr-pages/tldr/pages/common/godoc.md

 # godoc

-> Show documentation for go packages.
+> View documentation for go packages.
 > More information: <https://godoc.org/>.

 - Display help for a specific package: